m3au/meows/components/CommandIcon.md

     Icon --> Label
 ```

 The CommandIcon displays a favicon image at the top and the command name as a label below it.
-The component uses a consistent size and styling to create a uniform grid appearance, similar to desktop icons in traditional operating systems.
+The component uses a standardized size and styling to create a uniform grid appearance, similar to desktop icons in traditional operating systems.

 ## Component API